markbirss/MESHBULLET/README.md

 * Solder Wiznet PoE module into the Wisnet EVB allow a tiny gap between the Wiznet EVB and Wisnet PoE board
 * Solder header to Wiznet EVB while inserted into PCB, then solder header to PCB ( refer to pictures below for header orientation )

 <img width="4000" height="1848" alt="20260619_112228" src="https://github.com/user-attachments/assets/08f2fe31-11b9-4ec4-84bb-42252d97b3c5" />

-* Send PCB Gerber for PCB manufacture ( JLCPCB allow 5 pcs mimimum )

-* 3D print parts

-* Glue into place the RJ45 end of into the RJ45 Lan Cap

-* Flash board with firmware ( still to release or merge this DIY varaint )

-* Aseemble SMA connectors, uFl pigtails and glue together parts

-Use B-7000 glue ( needs about 2 days to cure well )

 Pictures